mie-lab/Complexity-Aware-Traffic-Prediction/README.md

 # nvidia-cublas-cu11==11.11.3.6
 # nvidia-cudnn-cu11==8.6.0.163
 ```
-- Ensure that gpustat is not installed after successful installation of tensorflow.
-For GPU-usage while running, please
-use `nvidia-smi` instead
+- Please ensure that `gpustat` is not installed.
+For GPU-usage while the script is running, please use `nvidia-smi` instead

 ## Data